-- c.
+- Check that a 15 mm diameter pipe is correctly located and secured (using the clip supplied) - d.
 Check the operation of the PRV by raising the water pressure until the valve lifts.
-This should occur within 0.3 bar of the preset lift pressure. - d.
-Check no escape of water occurs except at the discharge point - e.
-Release water from the system until the minimum system design pressure is reached; 1.0 bar if the system is to be pre-pressurised.
+This should occur within 0.3 bar of the preset lift pressure. - e.
+Check no escape of water occurs except at the discharge point - Release water from the system until the minimum system design pressure is reached; 1.0 bar if the system is to be pre-pressurised.

-1.17 SYSTEM REQUIREMENTS - DHW
+1.16 SYSTEM REQUIREMENTS - DHW